aws-solutions-library-samples/sample-finops-agent-amazon-bedrock-agentcore/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of April 2026, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately $150–$250 per month, depending on usage volume._
+As of June 2026, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately $150–$250 per month, depending on usage volume._

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.